Pic Paradis

 Pic Paradis or Pic du Paradis (Paradise Peak in English) is the highest point in a chain of hills in the Collectivity of Saint Martin, an overseas collectivity of France on the island of Saint Martin, located in the Caribbean, with an elevation of 424 m, making it the highest point on the island.
+It is an Important Bird Area (IBA) recognised by BirdLife International due to its importance for forest-dependent bird species native to the island.